Take on new opportunities with more autonomy and higher salaries.

 - NURSE EDUCATORS EARN AN AVERAGE OF $77,360 ANNUALLY AND ARE URGENTLY NEEDED TO FILL THE 7.9% VACANCY RATE DUE TO LACK OF QUALIFIED CANDIDATES5

-Utica College’s three online master’s degrees and post-Master’s certificates in nursing empower you to take advanced nursing roles in family practice, leadership, and education—roles with a projected growth rate of up to 31 percent by 2016 and salaries that surpass six figures2.
+Utica University’s three online master’s degrees and post-Master’s certificates in nursing empower you to take advanced nursing roles in family practice, leadership, and education—roles with a projected growth rate of up to 31 percent by 2016 and salaries that surpass six figures2.

 FAMILY NURSE PRACTITIONER